syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 {% if page.publishingplatform == "aspnet-core" %}

-You can set the minimum and maximum value colors based on row and column using the [colorGradientMode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.ColorGradientMode.html) property.
-The types of ColorGradientMode,
+The [colorGradientMode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.ColorGradientMode.html) property can be used to set the minimum and maximum values for colors based on row and column.
+Three types of color gradient modes are available.

 * **Table**: The minimum and maximum value colors calculated for overall data.
 * **Row**: The minimum and maximum value colors calculated for each row of data.